aradi/fypp/docs/fypp.rst

   #{call macro_with_one_arg}# #{endcall macro_with_one_arg}#

 The callables are not restricted to macros only, but can be arbitrary Python expressions, which are either directly callables or after evaluation yield a callable.
-Using the `lambda` construct of Python, such callables can be easily generated during preprocessing.
+Using the `lambda` construct of Python, such callables can be easily generated also during preprocessing.
 The following example shows how to create a callable, which converts its argument to lower case::

   #:call lambda s: s.lower()